 We do recognize that life can be complicated in normal times, and these times are not so normal.
 Therefore, if you miss posting to the Forums for up to two weeks, we will not deduct any grades from your Forum grade.
 See below for the consequences of missing more than two Forums.

-We will provide Forum grades 5 times in the year -- after each Module.
+We will provide Forum grades 4 times in the year -- after reading weeks and at the end of each term.
 To help you understand the standards for the weekly discussions, this scale (together with the comments above) might be helpful:

 - A - Thoughtful, timely and excellent contributions (at least two each week, with one of these usually in the first half of the week) that stimulate discussion and provide insightful comments with solid grounding in the sources and other students’ comments for the week.